 Once we determine the chemical nature of the material, it may become important to gain a better understanding of the composition through further material characterization.
 Armed with this information, we are able to help our clients to:

 The technique of choice for compositional analysis depends on many factors:

 To understand a product’s formulation, EAG’s reverse engineering (deformulation) services help clients learn about their product’s chemical composition.
 Learn more about deformulation.

 Elemental and chemical surface compositions are best measured using quantitative techniques with shallow information depths (<100 Å), such as Auger Electron Spectroscopy (typically conductive materials only) or X-Ray Photoelectron Spectroscopy (all materials).

 Bulk composition is best determined with techniques that have large/deep information depths that ignore potential compositional variations at/on surfaces.
 Depth-specific information is typically not available with these methods.
 X-ray Fluorescence (XRF) and Inductively Coupled Plasma Optical Emission Spectroscopy (ICP-OES) are the most relevant techniques that can quantify both major and minor elemental components.
 Fourier Transform Infrared Spectroscopy (FTIR) and Raman Spectroscopy are well suited to identify plastics, polymers and other organic materials.

 Thin Layer Analysis

-Please call the compositional analysis experts at EAG Laboratories to discuss your project: 1 800 366 3867, or complete our Ask an Expert to Contact You form.
+Please call the compositional analysis experts at EAG Laboratories to discuss your project at 1 800 366 3867 or complete our Ask an Expert to Contact You form.